Super heavy-lift launch vehicle: Cancelled designs

 The U.S. Ares V for the Constellation program was intended to reuse many elements of the Space Shuttle program, both on the ground and flight hardware, to save costs.
 The Ares V was designed to carry 188 t and was cancelled in 2010.

 The Shuttle-Derived Heavy Lift Launch Vehicle ("HLV") was an alternate super heavy-lift launch vehicle proposal for the NASA Constellation program, proposed in 2009.

 A 1962 design proposal, Sea Dragon, called for an enormous 150 m tall, sea-launched rocket capable of lifting 550 t to low Earth orbit.
 Although preliminary engineering of the design was done by TRW, the project never moved forward due to the closing of NASA's Future Projects Branch.

 The Rus-M was a proposed Russian family of launchers whose development began in 2009.
-It would have had two super heavy variants: one able to lift 50-60 tons, and another able to lift 130-150 tons.
+It would have had two super heavy variants: one able to lift 50–60 tons, and another able to lift 130–150 tons.

 SpaceX Interplanetary Transport System was a 12 m diameter launch vehicle concept unveiled in 2016.
 The payload capability was to be 550 t in an expendable configuration or 300 t in a reusable configuration.
-In 2017 the 12 m evolved into a 9 m diameter concept Big Falcon Rocket which was renamed as SpaceX Starship.
+In 2017, the 12 m evolved into a 9 m diameter concept Big Falcon Rocket, which became the SpaceX Starship.